-Margaret Landale will be hosting our workshop on The Body Speaks – Embodied Conversations in Psychotherapy taking place on 24th February 2018
+Margaret Landale will be hosting our workshop on Exploring mindfulness as an effective resource in psychotherapy taking place on 16th November 2019

 We interviewed Margaret Landale in 2016 in the run up to her workshop of that year on working with developmental trauma.
-Margaret is back with us early next year to deliver a presentation at our event called The Body Speaks – Embodied Conversations in Psychotherapy.
-Here is our interview from last year…
+Margaret is back with us this year to deliver a workshop called Exploring mindfulness as an effective resource in psychotherapy.
+Here is our earlier interview with Margaret…

 Trauma is an experience that will effect most of us at some point in our lives, and it is an experience that we will work with often within clinical practice.
 Whether this is trauma caused by an event, an accident, abuse (current or past), bereavement and loss, or change of circumstances; any experience of trauma will impact upon the mind, emotions and body and interrupt normal functioning.
 While most clinicians will work with trauma at some point, working with developmental trauma in particular needs to be a thoughtful and careful process so that re-traumatising does not occur.